 ALASKA BY YACHT

-IDEAL TIME TO CHARTER: May – September
+IDEAL TIME TO CHARTER: Mid-June – September

 Join us in Juneau, Alaska’s historic capital city.
 After exploring the local culture, disembark from the active fishing port of Auke Bay, located just north of the Juneau Airport.
 Head north around the tip of Admiralty island and continue on to Neka Bay, located near the native village of Hoonah.
 Set crab traps before sunset to be hauled the next morning.